SebEspinoza/basic-todo/README.md

 Basic page that "tracks" different tasks for the user.
-Task are saved to the browser local storage.
+Tasks are saved to the browser local storage.

 Try it here: https://sebespinoza.github.io/basic-todo/